01-edu/public/subjects/using-map/README.md

 ]) // -> ['Los Angeles', 'San Francisco']
 ```

-- Create a function named `upperCasingStates` which takes an array of strings
-  and which Upper Case the first letter of each word in a string. \
-  The function returns then an array of strings.

-#### Example:
+#### Upper Casing States
+`upperCasingStates`: accepts an array of strings, and returns a new array of strings.
+The returned array will be the same as the argument, except the first letter of every word must be capitalized.
 ```js
 upperCasingStates(['alabama', 'new jersey']) // -> ['Alabama', 'New Jersey']
 ```

-- Create a function named `fahrenheitToCelsius` which takes an array
+#### Fahrenheit to Celsius
-  of fahrenheit temperatures which converts them to Celsius.
+`fahrenheitToCelsius`: accepts an array of fahrenheit temperatures as strings, and returns an array of strings converted to celsius.
 Round down the result.

-The function then returns the result as an array of strings like below:

-#### Example:

 ```js
 fahrenheitToCelsius(['68°F', '59°F', '25°F']) // -> ['20°C', '15°C', '-4°C']
 ```

-- Create a function named `trimTemp` which takes an array of objects
-  and which removes the spaces from the string in the key `temperature`. \
+#### Trim Temp
-  The function then returns an array of objects with the modification.
+`trimTemp`: accepts an array of objects, and returns a new array of objects with the same structure.
+The `temperature` strings must have their spaces removed in the new array.

-#### Example:

 ```js
 trimTemp([
   { city: 'Los Angeles', temperature: '  101 °F   ' },